National Insurance: Rise will squeeze budgets - CBI

 - Published

-A planned rise in National Insurance from April will "unquestionably" place a further squeeze" on budgets and risk stunting economic growth, the CBI business group has warned.
+A planned rise in National Insurance from April will "unquestionably place a further squeeze" on budgets and risk stunting economic growth, the CBI business group has warned.

 The CBI said firms "weren't supportive" of the tax increase when it was first announced, and "they're still not".